datacarpentry/wrangling-genomics/episodes/03-automation.md

 >
 > If you have time after completing the previous exercise, use `run_variant_calling.sh` to run the variant calling pipeline
 > on the full-sized trimmed FASTQ files.
 You should have a copy of these already in `~/dc_workshop/data/trimmed_fastq` but if
-> you dont, there is a copy in `~/.dc_sampledata_lite/solutions/wrangling-solutions/trimmed_fastq`.
+> you don't, there is a copy in `~/.dc_sampledata_lite/solutions/wrangling-solutions/trimmed_fastq`.
 Does the number of variants change per sample?
 {: .challenge}